zuai-logo

 All Flashcards

-What were the causes and effects of post-war dependence on social welfare programs?
+What was the impact of post-war dependence on social welfare programs?

 What is 'Social Welfare'?